 - Small paper or plastic baggie

-Step 1: Wait until the flowers brown and die off
+Step 1: Wait until flowers die

 The first step is to wait until the flowers brown and die off while they are still on the plant.
 This is very important.
 You don’t want to harvest the seeds from cut flowers—dried flowers on the vine are best.

-Here’s an example of what the flowers should look like.
+The first two images below are an example of what the flowers should look like.
 They should literally crumble as you touch them.
 If you notice any green, or if you have to force the seeds out, it’s probably a hair too early.

-Step 2: Crumble the flower heads
+Step 2: Crumble flower heads

-After you’ve cut off the flowers, sort them by color if that’s important to you.
+After you’ve cut off the dry flowers, sort them by color if that’s important to you.
 Them spread them flower heads out over paper towels.
 Crumble the flower heads and pull the seeds out.

 There will be other parts of the flower that crumble out.
 Just pick those and set them aside.
 The seeds will be attached to the dried petals, but if the flower is really dry, they’ll probably fall off on their own.

-Step 3: Let the seeds dry
+Step 3: Let seeds dry

 The seeds should be largely dry already.
 However, once you’ve picked them out and isolated them, let them sit unobstructed to ensure they are totally dry for a few days.
 If they don’t dry completely, they may mold while in storage over the winter.